 Bazaarvoice will reject any fraudulent content from appearing on our clients’ sites regardless of the source.
-Contact Bazaarvoice Client Care if you have a concern about a competitor or other company.
+Contact Bazaarvoice Support if you have a concern about a competitor or other company.
 We will conduct an investigation and take all appropriate actions.

 When content appears on a website other than the one on which it originated, we require that the content display an attribution statement.
 Our attribution statement policy enables us to best comply with mandates and guidance from the U.S. Federal Trade Commission (FTC) regarding consumer transparency.